LEDIG STILLING VED UNIVERSITETET I AGDER

 The following documentation must be uploaded electronically:

-- A description of the candidate’s research interests, motivation, and preferred topic/topics.
+- A motivation letter and a description of the candidate’s research interests and relevance to this position.

 For questions about the position: